Forum Replies Created

 b) myofascial pain from SCM (ear and chin pain, HA), suboccipitals (HA), levator strain

-c) TOS/brachial plexus irritation with distal nerve symptoms since ULTT, Spurlings, and distraction did not reproduce or alleviate concordant pain
+c) TOS/brachial plexus irritation with distal nerve symptoms since ULTT, Spurlings, and distraction did not reproduce or alleviate concordant pain3.
+Based on your diagnosis, how would you tell this patient your findings?

-Use the spine model for demonstration of facet jt irritation and how retraction reduces pressure through upper c-spine, bowling ball on a popsicle stick analogy to explain strain in posterior neck musculature, emphasize posture and correlate increase in symptoms with more time seated in poor posture.
+Use the spine model for demonstration of facet jt irritation and how retraction reduces pressure through upper c-spine, bowling ball on a popsicle stick analogy to explain strain in posterior neck musculature, emphasize posture and correlate increase in symptoms with more time seated in poor posture.4.
+What HEP would you give the patient on the first day?

 -possibly self-massage with 2 tennis balls in a sock to upper cervical region depending on patient’s understanding/ability